postmodern/cve_schema.rb/README.md

 ## Description

-{CVESchema} provides common classes for CVE data and loading it from JSON.
+[CVESchema] provides common classes for CVE data and loading it from JSON.

 ## Features